mikeos-tech/dictionary-sync/README.md

 ---
 ## Configuring the Application (*vim*)
-In my *.vimrc* file I have the following settings that set the language for the word lists that I use, that tell *vim* where to find/create the *spellfile* which is the personal dictionary, the list of words that I would like to be considered valid spelling.
+In my *.vimrc* file I have the following settings that set the language for the word lists that I use, that tell *vim* where to find/create the *spellfile* which is the personal dictionary.
 The last line turns the spelling on by default, rather than leaving it off.

        set spelllang=en_gb
        set spellfile=$HOME/.vim_spell/en.utf-8.add